jrnd-io/jr-kafka-connect-source/README.md

 ## Install the connector

- - Download and extract the ZIP file from [releases](https://github.com/jrnd-io/jr-kafka-connect-source/releases)
+ - Download and extract the ZIP file from [releases](https://github.com/jrnd-io/jr-kafka-connect-source/releases).
- - Extract the ZIP file contents and copy the contents to the desired location on every Kafka Connect worker nodes, for example _/home/connect/jr_
+ - Extract the ZIP file contents and copy the contents to the desired location on every Kafka Connect worker nodes, for example _/home/connect/jr_.
- - Install JR executable on every Kafka Connect worker nodes, for example _brew install jr_
+ - Install JR executable on every Kafka Connect worker nodes, for example _brew install jr_.
- - Add the folder to the plugin path in Kafka Connect properties file, for example, _plugin.path=/usr/local/share/kafka/plugins,/home/connect/jr_
+ - Add the folder to the plugin path in Kafka Connect properties file, for example, _plugin.path=/usr/local/share/kafka/plugins,/home/connect/jr_.
- - Restart Kafka Connect worker nodes
+ - Restart Kafka Connect worker nodes.